-Your surgeon will follow you after surgery at: 2-4 weeks, 3-months, 6-months and 1-year.
-Our office will provide you the time, date and location of your first post-operative appointment, usually included in your pre-surgery email a week or so prior to your surgery date.
+• Your surgeon will follow you after surgery at: 2-4 weeks, 3-months, 6-months and 1-year.
+Our office will provide you with the time, date and location of your first post-operative appointment, usually included in your physiotherapy prescription email approximately one week after your surgery.